portworx/px-docs/scheduler/docker/docker-container.md

 >**Note:**<br/>It is highly recommended to run PX as a plugin.
 Use these steps only if you are running an older version of Docker (1.12 or prior).

+Run PX as a standalone Docker container by executing the following Docker command:

 ```
 if `uname -r | grep -i coreos > /dev/null`; \
 then HDRS="/lib/modules"; \